Top 5 2nd Quarter Trades of Br - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Russell 3000 ETF has a price-earnings ratio of 17.48 and a price-book ratio of 3.21.
+In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 24.60 and a price-book ratio of 7.48.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.